gasduster99/sppComp/try1/try1_2.md

 ## Data

-Figure $(bars)$ shows the relative sampling effort and landings across the top
-$x$ percent of landed rockfish market categories for two modeled periods.
+Figure $(bars)$ shows the relative sampling effort and landings across rockfish market cateogries accounting for the top 99% percent of landings for two modeled periods.
 In the top panel of each modeled period the black line represented the proportion of landings in each market category, while the blue line represents the proportion of samples, by number, taken in each market category.
 In the bottom panel of each modeled period, colors represent the proportion of sampled weight of twelve commercially realavant species.
 Alternating dark and light grey panels fill in all other species.
 On the top of each bar the number of observed species in each market category is listed.
 Hatched regions indicated the nominal species of a market category where applicable.

 Notice that sampling effort both tracks landings as well as the number of species in each market category.
 These two factors are among the most important factors